 Born in North Carolina, Jonathan Wilson moved to California years ago.
-Wilson’s undeniable musical talents have allowed him to work and collaborate with musicians such as Robbie Robertson, Jackson Browne, The Black Crowes’ Chris Robinson, The Jayhawks’ Gary Louris, Jenny Lewis, Barry Goldberg, Dawes, Vetiver, Elvis Costello, The Watson Twins, Benji Hughes and others.
+Wilson’s musical talents enabled him to work and collaborate with Robbie Robertson, Jackson Browne, Chris Robinson, Gary Louris, Jenny Lewis, Dawes, Elvis Costello and others.
 Wilson, a multi-instrumentalist, exists as one of this generation’s most talented musicians.

-“Ballad of the Pines” serves as the centerpiece song on this collection.
-It’s a beautiful tune that captures Wilson’s Appalachian finger-pickin’ roots.
-On this heart-rending gem he sings like a bohemian poet of the highest order:
+“Ballad of the Pines” serves as the crown jewel on this collection.
+It’s a beautiful tune that captures Wilson’s Appalachian finger-picking roots, and he sings like a troubadour of the highest order:

 “Looking for a reason not to stay drunk all the time